UnknownExplorer13/Bethesda-LOD-File-Generator/README.md

 ### Starfield
 A slightly updated format compared to older Creation Engine `.lod` files.

-I'm still gathereing info on how exactly these files are structured.
+I'm still gathering info on how exactly these files are structured.
 ```
 struct lodsetting
 {